DIY - SUPERANNUATION (SELF MANAGED SUPER FUNDS)

 HFS’s helps you establish a self-managed super fund (SMSF) with our referral partners AP Taxation or with your existing accountant.

-We help provide administrative support and asset services to help manage the trustee responsibilities of running a SMFS.
-As trustees of your SMSF, you and up to three other members remain responsible for the fund’s administration, management and compliance.
-Note if you already have an SMSF, we help manage the underlying assets of the fund for you.
+We provide administrative support and asset services to assist in managing the trustee responsibilities of running an SMSF.
+As trustees of your SMSF, you and up to three other members remain responsible for the fund’s administration, management, and compliance.
+If you already have an SMSF, we can assist in managing the underlying assets of the fund on your behalf.

 Please call for an obligation free quote.